Conservation Chronical: Nepal’s Effort to Preserve its Biodiversity

 July 31, 2023

-Nestled between two global powerhouses, India and China, Nepal may appear small and unassuming, but the country’s allure lies not in its size, but in the remarkable diversity of its flora and fauna.
+Conservation Chronicle highlights Nepal’s efforts to protect biodiversity through reforestation, community forestry, and carbon reduction programs.
+Nestled between two global powerhouses, India and China, Nepal may appear small and unassuming, but the country’s allure lies not in its size but in the remarkable diversity of its flora and fauna.
 Despite occupying only 0.1% of the Earth’s total land area, Nepal is home to more than 3% of the world’s known flora and over 1% of its fauna.
-The country’s rich and diverse ecosystem, along with the majestic mountains, untamed rivers, unique wildlife, and dense forest contribute to Nepal’s unparalleled natural beauty making it a haven for nature enthusiasts and adventure seekers.
+The country’s rich and diverse ecosystem, along with the majestic mountains, untamed rivers, unique wildlife, and dense forest, contributes to Nepal’s unparalleled natural beauty, making it a haven for nature enthusiasts and adventure seekers.

 The Lonely Planet ranks Nepal 8th in the top 10 destinations to visit in 2023.
-The country offers diverse attractions, from towering mountains to lush tropical national parks and wildlife reserves with vibrant ecosystem, and a spiritual ambience that appeals to a wide range of visitors.
+The country offers diverse attractions, from towering mountains to lush tropical national parks and wildlife reserves with a vibrant ecosystem and a spiritual ambience that appeals to a wide range of visitors.

 In response to the increasing concerns regarding CO2 emissions, the Nepalese government has taken significant steps to reduce the country’s carbon footprint, with particular focus on preserving and developing forest areas with several government-initiated programs.
 Community Forestry Programs has proven crucial in effectively managing forest and conserving biodiversity.